def sequence(c):

 display(image)

-L.4.3 Color Model
+M.4.3 Color Model

-• There are alternative color models that let you express the same concept. \(\,\)One is the Hue, Saturation, Brightness (HSB) color model, also known as Hue, Saturation, Value (HSV)
+- There are alternative color models that let you express the same concept. \(\,\)One is the Hue, Saturation, Brightness (HSB) color model, also known as Hue, Saturation, Value (HSV)

-• The three HSB coordinates are:
+The three HSB coordinates are:

-• Hue: The angle measured counterclockwise between and 360°
+- Hue: The angle measured counterclockwise between

-• Brightness: The height of the cylinder between 0% and 100%
+0%and100% - Brightness: The height of the cylinder between

-To use such coordinates in Pillow, \(~\)we must translate them to a tuple of RGB values in the familiar range of 0 to 255:
+Pillow, \(~\)we must translate them to a tuple of RGB values in the familiar range of0to255:- Hue: The angle measured counterclockwise between

 from PIL.ImageColor import getrgb